-PSY 673A Spanish Language and Culture in Counseling Latinas/os: Intermediate/Advanced (3)
+PSY 673A Spanish Language and Culture in Counseling Latinas/os: Intermediate/Advanced (3)\

 This is a continuation course for PSY 673.
 Students will continue to learn Spanish vocabulary and Spanish therapeutic skills needed for working in mental health settings.
 The focus is on the proficiency required for conducting psychotherapy and psychological assessments with a variety of Spanish-dominant populations and providing professional and community-based presentations in Spanish.
 The course will be taught in Spanish, and all assignments must be completed in Spanish.
 Conversational fluency in Spanish is required.
 This course is limited to students enrolled in the MACLP Latina/o Emphasis (Evening Format) only.
-Students must take PSY 673 and 673A over a period of two consecutive terms.
-Prerequisite: PSY 673.
+Students must take PSY 673 and 673A over a period of two terms.
+Students also have the option to enroll in this course internationally during the summer immersion program in a Latin American country.
+Prerequisite: Latina/o Emphasis Program: PSY 673.

-PSY 674 Diagnosis and Treatment of Mental Health Disorders: Latina/o Emphasis (3)

-This course is designed to build practical clinical skills in diagnosis, problem formulation, and crisis intervention in a culturally responsive manner with Latina/o individuals and families.
-In addition to the DSM, the course examines psychopathology from psychodynamic, behavioral, humanistic, multicultural, and psychosocial perspectives.
-Particular emphasis is placed on the examination of Latina/o communities within contextually congruent and strength-based perspectives.
+PSY 674 Diagnosis and Treatment of Mental Health Disorders: Latina/o Emphasis (3)\ is placed on the examination of Latina/o communities within contextually congruent and strength-based perspectives.
 Students are also taught standard intake skills with Latina/o individuals and families and are introduced to psychopharmacology.
 This course is limited to students enrolled in the MACLP Latina/o Emphasis (Evening Format) only.
-Prerequisite: PSY 657.
+Prerequisite: Latina/o Emphasis Program: PSY 657.